home-assistant/home-assistant.io/source/_docs/authentication.markdown

 As an extra level of security, you can turn on [multi-factor authentication](/docs/authentication/multi-factor-auth/).

-## Changing person or user name
+## Changing display or user name

-To learn how to change person or user names, refer to [setting up basic information](/docs/configuration/basic/).
+To learn how to change a display or user name, refer to [setting up basic information](/docs/configuration/basic/).

 ## Other authentication techniques